 Today it is almost unheard of to have an industrial fatality on one of our vessels.
 In the past 20 years, there has been only one industrial fatality on our vessels.
 This one was where a pumpman went down into the pumproom at sea without anyone's knowledge and took a valve out of a line.
 The line was full of gasoline and the man got gassed.
-When upo found, he was revived but later died.
-Likewise, with lesser injuries, we can say that they have decreased over the years.
+When found, he was revived but later died.